one-giant-leap/support/perform-a-'zero-offset'-calibration.md

 Note: After performing a number of zero offset calibrations, it will quickly become clear how frequently or infrequently a zero offset calibration is required.
 If the zero offsets vary by no more than **one** between zero offsets calibrations, then there is little to be gained from performing a calibration regularly.

 The zero offset of a channel will be between 0 and 1000.
 Typical 'zero offsets' will change no more than 2-5 from one zero offset calibration to another.
-A change larger than 10 is an indication that either a bending force is being applied to the shaft; that there is an issue with that particular channel or that you frequently travel between particularly hot and cold climates.
+A change larger than 10 is an indication that either a bending force is being applied to the shaft; that there is an issue with that particular channel or that you frequently travel between extremely hot and cold climates.

+The following steps will guide you through the process of performing a zero offset calibration.

 ---